memomsft/fabric-snowflake/snowflake-mirroring/03-create-mirrored-db.md

 # Step 3: Mirror Snowflake Database in Fabric

 1. Go to the target Fabric Workspace → **New Item** → **Mirrored Snowflake**.
 2. Select **Snowflake** as the source.

-3. Enter the following details in `connection details`:
+4. Enter the following details in `connection details`:
 - **Server:** Navigate to the accounts on the resource menu in Snowflake.
 Cick on `Account Details` you can copy the server name to the clipboard.
-- **Warehouse:** From the Compute section from the resource menu in Snowflake, select Warehouses.
+- **Warehouse:** From the `Compute` section from the resource menu in Snowflake, select `Warehouses`.
 The warehouse is the Snowflake Warehouse (Compute) and not the database.
 4. Enter the following details in `connection credentials`:
 - **Connection:** Create new connection.
 - **Connection name:** Should be automatically filled out.
 Change it to a name that you would like to use.